NEW JERSEY ATTORNEY ETHICS DEFENSE

 We assist our attorney clients from the very beginning of the ethics investigation all the way through trial, if necessary.
 We will carefully evaluate the likelihood of whether any rule of professional conduct was violated and, if so, whether the case is provable by the “clear and convincing evidence” standard, and what type of discipline should be expected.

-Attorney Ethics Defense
+Lawyer Ethics Defense

 By engaging experienced attorney ethics counsel at the initial stage of the ethics investigation, our clients receive the benefit of our advice and guidance from the very beginning.
 Even in cases that may warrant a finding of an ethics violation, through early intervention we may be able to negotiate a form of discipline that will not result in a suspension of your law license and loss of your livelihood and minimize public exposure.